alexieyizhe/uni-notes/2A/M239/2018-10-15-graph_theory.md

   - $Q_2$:  square lol
   - $Q_3$:  just imagine a cube lmao
   - In $Q_n$, every vertex has $deg(n)$
-    - This is a result of being able to find a new adjacent vertex by switching exactly one value of the binary string by
+    - This is a result of being able to find a new adjacent vertex by switching exactly one value of the binary string from $0$ to $1$ or vice versa